When comparing tour operator software, bike tour guides should look for a system that:

 Beyonk homepage: Online ticketing software, EPOS and booking management

-We pair Beyonk and BookingHound here because they’re partner solutions sold by Beyonk.
-Beyonk is a UK-based brand that is most popular among tour operators and rental providers in Europe.
+We pair Beyonk and BookingHound here because they’re partner solutions sold by Beyonk — a UK-based brand that is most popular among tour operators and rental providers in Europe.

-Beyonk is their “free” or “starter” software (you still pay booking fees), while BookingHound is the upgraded, paid option.
-BookingHound appeals more to those managing high-volume ticket sales or who want options to sell memberships.
+Beyonk is the tour operator software (the more popular option among bike tour providers), while BookingHound is designed for those managing high-volume ticket sales or who want options to sell memberships.

-However, Beyonk and BookingHound both charge high(er) booking fees — 4% for every online reservation.
-So, you may want to avoid these options if you offer multi-day or expensive experiences, as higher fees can impact pricing and booking conversions.
+Beyonk charges moderate booking fees — 4% for every online reservation — so it won’t necessarily break the bank.
+But you may want to avoid it if you offer multi-day or expensive experiences, as high(er) fees can impact pricing and booking conversion rates.

 Features